The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips/dragonsong-war.md

 ### Rotational tips and more:

 * Having a slower kill time in this Phase is almost fundamental to hit Gluttony in later Phases on cooldown.
 I would suggest killing him everytime after he said the Phrase "This is the power of light?" (start of enrage cast).
-* Moments to cast Soulsow for **Strength of the Ward** are when you go to your safe spot and wait for the expanding AoE's.
+* Moments to cast Soulsow for **Strength of the Ward** are when you go to your safe spot and wait for the expanding AoEs.
 There is a lot of time to cast Soulsow safely.
 For **Sanctity of the Ward,** cast it directly after Thordan becomes untargetable.

 ### Feint and Arcane Crest examples: